deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    > Note that `--min-version` parameter will be ignored if you specify version above current rock-solid channel.

+   `dhctl mirror` supports digesting of the final set of Deckhouse images with the GOST R 34.11-2012 (Stribog) hash function, use the `--gost-digest` parameter to calculate it.
+   The checksum will be logged and written to a file with the `.tar.gostsum` extension next to the tar-archive containing the Deckhouse images.

 1. Optional: Copy the `dhctl` binary from the container to the directory where Deckhouse images were pulled.

    ```shell